-- Newsletters for active, deferred and pensioner members; - Campaign materials focussed around scheme changes; - Workshops, conferences and guidance materials provided to employers - The Fund's website, which contains an increasing transactional capability. - An annual "brief" for Finance Directors of employer organisations providing information on the performance of the Fund and an update on specific issues of interest, such as the triennial valuation. - The publication of committee papers, minutes and various annual reports and policy documents on the internet.
+- Newsletters for active, deferred and pensioner members; - Campaign materials focussed around scheme changes; - Workshops, conferences and guidance materials provided to employers - The Fund's website, which contains an increasing transactional capability. - An annual "brief" for Finance Directors of employer organisations providing information on the performance of the Fund and an update on specific issues of interest, such as the triennial valuation. - An annual members meeting focussed on the performance of the fund.

+• The publication of committee papers, minutes and various annual reports and policy documents on the internet.